Sir John Conway, 2nd Baronet: Career

 Conway became a freeman of Denbigh in 1679.
 At the 1685 general election he was returned as MP for Flintshire.
 He did not stand in 1687 as he was selected to be High Sheriff of Flintshire in 1688 and was deputy lieutenant from 1689 to about 1696.
 He was commissioner for assessment for Denbighshire and Flintshire for the year 1689 to 1690.

 Conway was a Justice of the Peace by 1691 and after a break in 1696 remained on the bench from 1700 until his death.
 The Flintshire seat rotated among the local families and at the 1695 English general election it was Conway's turn to be returned as MP for Flintshire.
 He voted against fixing the price of guineas at 22s and against the attainder of Sir John Fenwick on 25 November 1696.
 He was returned again at the 1698 English general election and in the first election of 1701 but stood down in the second.
 He was then returned as MP for Flint Boroughs on 2 February 1702 and voted for the motion of 26 February 1702 vindicating the Commons’ proceedings in impeaching the four Whig lords.
 In July 1702, he refused to stand aside under local convention and was defeated in the only contest he faced.
 He was returned as MP for Flintshire at the 1705 English general election and voted against the Court candidate for Speaker on 25 October 1705.
 At the 1708 general election he was returned as Tory MP for Flint Boroughs.
 He voted against the impeachment of Dr Sacheverell in 1710.
-He was returned again at the 1710 British general election and was listed among the ‘Tory patriots’ lwho voted for peace, and among the ‘worthy patriots’ who exposed the mismanagements of the previous ministry.
+He was returned again at the 1710 British general election and was listed among the ‘Tory patriots’ who voted for peace, and among the ‘worthy patriots’ who exposed the mismanagements of the previous ministry.
 By this time he was in serious financial difficulties.
 He let the Bodrhyddan estate and tried to sell other estates.
 He appealed to Robert Harley for assistance with mixed fortunes.
 He was returned for Flintshire again in 1713 and voted in favour of the French commercial treaty on 18 June 1713.

 Conway was last returned for Flint Boroughs at the 1715 general election and held the seat without making any parliamentary contribution until his death.